DMacMakes/dmacdocs/content/en/torrens/ise102/week11b/index.md

 This homework **MUST be attempted in order to pass the assessment**.
 Make a genuine attempt at completing AT LEAST the _**easy**_ and _**medium**_ homework to qualify.

-Cleanup it up (delete unnecessary folders), zip it and submit it by email to Matt **by midnight this Sunday night, August 16.**
+Clean it up (delete unnecessary folders), zip it and submit it by email to Matt **by midnight this Sunday night, August 16.**

 {{< alert title="" color= "secondary" >}}
 * _**EASY:**_